EVERY TIME we visit a school we ask the students, “What do you do online?”. Without fail, we hear “I play Roblox”.

 User Generated Content/Games

 Players of Roblox can make games for other players to enjoy.
 This is one of the creative and educational features within of the game.
-The user created games themselves aren’t classified or rated because they aren’t apart of the original download.
+The user created games themselves aren’t classified or rated because they aren’t a part of the original download.
 If your children are playing user created games within Roblox, parents need to take additional care.
-There are some Roblox user generated games that do include intentionally horror themes and violence.
+There are some Roblox user generated games that pop up from time to time that intentionally break the rules and include adult themes such as pornography’s, horror themes and violence.
+Using the Parental Controls and profile settings, we strongly recommend turning off the ability for children to preview and play ‘user generate/created games’ within Roblox.

 - What games are you playing on Roblox?